 - 1. Complainant Remedial and Supportive Measures Outreach: A remedial measures specialist contacts the Complainant to discuss resources, support, and reporting options. - 2.
-Complainant Intake and Interview: The Complainant meets with the Title IX Coordinator, the Director of OIE, a Title IX Investigator or an EEO Investigator (hereinafter referred to as an Investigator) to review their rights and options.
+Complainant Intake and Interview: The Complainant meets with the Title IX Coordinator, the OIE Director, a Title IX Investigator, or an EEO Investigator (hereinafter referred to as an Investigator) to review their rights and options.
 The Investigator offers the Complainant the opportunity to provide a statement to OIE and to file a formal complaint.
 This may occur over two meetings.
 The Investigator may, if the need arises, request additional interviews with the Complainant.
 The Complainant may provide the names and contact information for witnesses and/or evidence to the Investigator.
 The Complainant will have three (3) business days to review and affirm their statement. - 3.
 Assessments of Jurisdiction and Allegations: Upon receipt of the Complainant's statement and formal complaint, the Title IX Coordinator or designee will assess the complaint to determine which policy and process apply.
 If it is determined that OIE has no jurisdiction, or that the complaint cannot be investigated, the Complainant (and Respondent, if applicable) will be notified in writing.
 If a complaint is dismissed under the Title IX Grievance Policy, the Complainant (or Respondent, if applicable) may appeal the decision to the Vice President for Compliance and Risk or designee in writing within ten (10) business days, citing how the dismissal was procedurally incorrect under the Title IX Final Rule (http://bit.ly/TitleIXReg).
 Complaints dismissed under the Nondiscrimination Policy are not subject to appeal. - 4.
 Notice of Investigation: A notice of investigation letter is issued to the Respondent and Complainant.
 The letter details the nature of the allegations, the name of the Complainant, the date(s) of the alleged misconduct, an outline of the applicable procedures (including notice of which policy and process are utilized), and a notice of nonretaliation.
 A date is set for the Respondent to meet with the Investigator. - 5.
 Respondent Remedial and Supportive Measures Outreach: A remedial measures specialist contacts the Respondent to discuss resources, support, and options. - 6.
-Respondent Intake and Interview: The Respondent meets with an Investigator to review their rights and options.
+Respondent Intake and Interview: The Respondent meets with the Investigator to review their rights and options.
 The Investigator offers the Respondent the opportunity to provide a statement to OIE.
 This may occur over two meetings.
 The Investigator may, if the need arises, request additional interviews with the Respondent.
 The Respondent may provide the names and contact information for witnesses and/or evidence to the Investigator.
-The Respondent will have three (3) business days to review and affirm their statement.

-7. Issuance of Investigative Report: Upon completion of the investigation, the Complainant and Respondent are provided with a copy of the investigative report.
+The Respondent will have three (3) business days to review and affirm their statement. - 7.
+Issuance of Investigative Report: Upon completion of the investigation, the Complainant and Respondent are provided with a copy of the investigative report.
 The investigative report details the allegations, the disputed and undisputed facts, and the resolution of disputed facts based upon a preponderance of the evidence.
+If the matter proceeds under the Nondiscrimination Policy against an Employee-Respondent, the investigative report also will include a finding as to whether the Respondent violated UCF policy.
 The Complainant and Respondent will be notified of their option to file a written response to the investigative report and their option to review the supporting documentation.